10 Free Online Medical Terminology Courses & Certificates

 9. Caduceus International – Medical Terminology Preview Course

-This introductory course focuses on word analysis, including prefixes, roots, and suffixes.
-It’s designed as a preview of more advanced training.
+Caduceus International’s preview course introduces the fundamentals of medical terminology through word analysis, including prefixes, roots, and suffixes.
+It is designed as a starting point for those considering more advanced training.

 10. Saylor Academy – BIO103: Medical Terminology

-This self-paced course provides a comprehensive overview of medical terminology and related biological concepts.
-It’s designed for independent learners.
+Saylor Academy’s BIO103 course provides a comprehensive, self-paced overview of medical terminology alongside related biological concepts.
+It is designed for independent learners who prefer a flexible study format.

 How We Rank Courses